 - Access to a laptop or desktop with broadband internet access

-MTI College is one of a select group of educational institutions that are designated as an official Amazon AWS Academy.
-Additionally, MTI College students get access to exclusive tools for training like AWS developed curriculum and custom learning labs set within the AWS console.
+Campus is one of a select group of educational institutions that are designated as an official Amazon AWS Academy.
+Additionally, Campus students get access to exclusive tools for training like AWS developed curriculum and custom learning labs set within the AWS console.

 Once you have completed your training program, it is time to take the certification exam.